Monday, October 14, 2024

 Under Solaris 10, though, the system doesn't come with a functional C compiler, making the process a bit of a chicken and egg problem.
 After doing quite a bit of research, and digging through a lot of blogs, here is the process that worked for me:

-• using the Sun-supported SFW gcc 3.4 and related tools, install a newer version of gcc
+• Using that gcc5 and related tools, install a newer version of gcc

 • Set your path to include /usr/sfw/bin and /usr/ccs/bin